ohchiko/mixi/docs/build_guide-en.md

 firmware are described on the
 [QMK documentation](https://docs.qmk.fm/#/newbs_flashing).

 The default firmware of Mixi doesn't support [VIA](https://caniusevia.com).
-To use VIA, you can download from the [firmwares directory](/firmwares).
+VIA- supported firmware can be downloaded from the [firmware directory](/firmware).

 ## Building